Cross-Category Functional Grasp Transfer: METHOD

 To achieve human-level cross-category functional grasp synthesis, it is essential to comprehend the cross-category associations that support human inference for functional grasping across diverse object categories.
 To this end, we analyze the factors driving human grasp transfer across multiple categories of objects from three aspects: the global shape of objects, the object layout (i.e. spatial relative position of local parts), and the grasp type.

-\textit{Shape similarity.} The external shape of an object is its most easily observable attribute, and is also the most commonly used basis for grasp transfer~\cite{wu2023functional}.
-To determine whether there is shape similarity between different categories of objects, we invited 15 participants to judge whether two categories are similar in shape by voting.
-If more than half of the votes consider the shapes to be similar, they are regarded as belonging to the same group.
-Subsequently, a new object category is compared with existing groups.
-If there is similarity, the new category is placed in the corresponding group; otherwise, it form a new group.
-This process continues until all 51 object categories are grouped.

-\textit{Layout similarity.} Although global shape similarity facilitates associations among cross-category objects, it falls short in capturing connections for objects requiring precise manipulation, like electric shavers and microphones.
+\textit{Shape similarity.} An object's external shape is its most easily observable attribute.
+Shape similarity can directly serve as the basis for transferring functional grasps between simple tools, such as from a hammer to an axe. \textit{Layout similarity.} Although global shape similarity facilitates associations among simple objects, it falls short in capturing connections for objects requiring precise manipulation, like electric shavers and microphones.
 These objects' cross-category functional grasp inference needs to further consider the local parts, especially the spatial relative positions between various parts (i.e., the layout of the object).
-For instance, electric shavers, microphones, and electric toothbrushes, despite their various shapes, share a consistent functional grasp pose due to the consistent relative position of touchable parts, like the switch on the middle of the handle (Fig.~\ref{fig_part}).
-In contrast, although a lighter also has a switch and a handle, its switch is located at the top of the handle, resulting in a different layout from a microphone.
-To collect the layout similarity between objects, we first annotate the touchable parts of 51 categories of objects, such as scissors with left and right handles or guns with a trigger and a handle, as shown in Fig.~\ref{fig_part}.
-Subsequently, participants grouped all object categories based on the annotated parts, and the grouping method was consistent with the Shape similarity.
+For instance, electric shavers, microphones, and electric toothbrushes, despite various shapes, share a consistent functional grasp pose due to the consistent relative position of touchable parts, like the switch on the middle of the handle, as shown in Fig.~\ref{fig_teaser}(a).
+Therefore, constructing layout similarity across different categories of objects will facilitate the cross-category functional grasp transfer for complex tools.